vsch/MissingInActions/README.md

 * Many more options and adjustments to make multiple caret text editing fast, efficient and easy.

+### 1.6.14 - Bug Fix Release

+[Version Notes][] [Download Latest 1.6.14 from this repo][]

+* Fix: 2016.3 paste from history compatibility

 ## Version 1.6.12 - Bug Fix & Enhancement Release

-[Version Notes][] [Download Latest 1.6.14 from this repo][]

 * Fix: for API change in intellij-community/master (upcoming EAP 2018.3 changes)